MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jdbc-with-azure-mysql.md

 1. Click **All Resources**, then click the Azure Database for MySQL resources you just created.

 1. Click **Connection security**, and in the **Firewall rules**, create a new rule by specifying a unique name for the rule, then enter the range of IP addresses that will need access to your database, and then click **Save**.
+(For this exercise the IP address is that of your dev machine, which is the client.
+You can use it for both **Start IP address** and **End IP address**.)

    ![Configure connection security][MYSQL04]